octoenergy/xocto/README.md

 # xocto - utilities for Python services

-This repo houses various shared utilities for Python services at Octopus Energy.
+This repo houses various shared utilities for Python services at Kraken Technologies.

 CI status: